Research Projects

 B2.
 Per(carboxyethylthio)-β-cyclodextrin encapsulates the elongated dye

-methyl orange (left) in a sense opposite to that of β-cyclodextrin
+methyl orange (left) in a sense opposite to that of natural β-cyclodextrin

 (right) [5].